100615056/CS50-2021-Problem-Sets/README.md

 Spell-check a file using a hash table.
 Implement the load, hash, size, check, and unload functions.

 load
-- Takes the dictionary file, and reads the words, and loads them into hashtable
+- Takes the dictionary file, reads the words, and loads them into the hashtable

 hash
 - Takes a word and return numerical index between 0 and N-1, inclusive (implement hash function)